Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 Before proceeding, you must have first used FAS to update the BIOS on the target node **before** resetting the BIOS factory defaults.
-The node should remain powered **OFF** after the update and remain off before resetting the factory defaults.
+The node should remain powered **OFF** after the update.

-Run the following command to reset BIOS factory defaults after the BIOS hs been updated (`ncn#`):
+Run the following command to reset BIOS factory defaults after the BIOS has been updated (`ncn#`):

 ```bash